Alejogb1/job-board/blog-data/how-can-sailsjs-blueprints-be-updated-without-using-a-primary-key.md

 id: "how-can-sailsjs-blueprints-be-updated-without-using-a-primary-key"
 ---

-Okay, let's tackle this.
-It’s a question that definitely surfaces once you start pushing Sails.js beyond its initial scaffolding.
+,  It’s a question that definitely surfaces once you start pushing Sails.js beyond its initial scaffolding.
 I've personally bumped into this situation during a project where we were migrating legacy data, where relationships were identified by unique combinations of fields rather than a conventional primary key, and frankly, relying solely on Sails.js’ default blueprint routes felt limiting.

 The core issue lies in the way Sails.js blueprints are structured – they inherently expect a primary key to uniquely identify a record for operations like update or delete.
 By default, this is an auto-incrementing integer id, often named `id`.
 When you deviate from this model, direct usage of `/model/id` routes won’t work.
 We need a way to tell Sails.js, "Hey, this set of attributes is *how* I identify this record."